DSOlab/StrainTool/README.md

 *   The main executable, named `StrainTensor.py`
 *   A list of shell scripts to plot results from `StrainTensor.py`

+A first application of the software with EUREF data was presented in EGU2019 (Anastasiou et al. 2019).

 ## pystrain Package

 `pystrain` is a package written in [python](https://www.python.org/), defining a variety of functions, classes, etc to enable the computation of strain tensors.